 Jeffrey Glenn received his undergraduate degree from the University of California, Berkeley summa cum laude in Biochemistry and French Civilization, and both a Ph.D. in Biochemistry and Biophysics and M.D. from the University of California, San Francisco Medical Scientist Training Program.
 He completed an internship and residency in internal medicine, as well as a fellowship in gastroenterology, at Stanford University’s School of Medicine.

-Executive VP and Chief Medical Officer of Achillion Pharmaceuticals
+Executive Vice President and Chief Commercial Officer of Rigel Pharmaceuticals

 David A. Cory, RPh, MBA